wilkin547/docs.es-es/docs/core/tools/dotnet-list-reference.md

 ## <a name="name"></a>nombre

-`dotnet list reference`: enumera referencias entre proyectos.
+`dotnet list reference`: enumera las referencias entre proyectos.

 ## <a name="synopsis"></a>Sinopsis